anastasiosmallis/Developing-Data-Products---Course-Project-Shiny-Application-and-Reproducible-Pitch/pitch.md

 ### Summary

-This application is a simple example of the effect of uncertainty on investemnts.
+This application is a simple example of the effect of uncertainty on investments.

 The example here is a retirement account.

-The user can chose the monthly contributions, the ages between these contriutions will occur, the average growth in value of the investments and finaly the risk (as volatility).
+The user can chose the monthly contributions, the ages between these contributions will occur, the average growth in value of the investments and finally the risk (as volatility).

 The app will output a sample path of the retirement account value, based on these inputs, along with the value of the contributions and the investment value if there was no uncertainty (volatility).